suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.48c
+- Add equip weapon set system, player can switch equip weapon set. developer can set maximum amount of equip weapon set in `Game Instance` → `Max Equip Weapon Set`.
+For UIs, if you want to add new equip weapon set #2, you have to set `Equip Weapon Slots`'s entry → `Equip Weapon Set Index` to 1.
+- Make defend equipments (an armors) can be equipped to many equipment slot, for example "Ring" can equip to "Ring-1" or "Ring-2" slot. developer can set maximum amount of slots than can be equipped in `Armor Type` → `Equippable Slots`.
+For UIs, if you want to add "Ring-2" slot to `UI Equip Items`, you have to set `Other Equip Slots`'s entry → `Equip Slot Index` to 1.
+- Fix equipment models not instantiates correctly in character models

 ## 1.48b
 - Add friend system (Press Z to toggle the dialog)
 - Add new damage type, `Raycast` should use it with gun weapon, which its bullet is very fast. `Missile Damage Entity` won't hit target sometime when its move speed is very fast